AlexeyInc/highload-software-architecture/hw8-sql-db/README.md

 **Potential Causes**

-The faster performance of the “HASH” index may be attributed to the following:
+The faster performance of the HASH index may be attributed to the following:
-1. Query Optimizer Behavior: MySQL may assign different cost estimations or prioritize execution plans for the “HASH” index, even though it is implemented as a BTREE.
+1. Query Optimizer Behavior: MySQL may assign different cost estimations or prioritize execution plans for the HASH index, even though it is implemented as a BTREE.
-2. Subtle Metadata Differences: The USING HASH keyword could influence MySQL’s internal handling of the index, leading to optimizations such as prefetching or read-ahead operations.
+2. Subtle Metadata Differences: The USING HASH keyword could influence MySQLs internal handling of the index, leading to optimizations such as prefetching or read-ahead operations.
 3. Range Handling: HASH-like indexing may provide advantages for narrow range lookups due to differences in query planning, even though it is not designed for wide ranges.

-Set profiling for booth quesries:
+**Set profiling for booth quesries:**

 ```
 SET PROFILING = 1;